 Cats can get zits just like humans (as shown above).
-However, cat zits start out as little black specks under the chin.
-Scroll down to see the video of Caymus’ zits—these are the little black specks.
+However, cat zits start out as what looks like black dirt under the cat’s chin.
+Scroll down to see the videos of Caymus’ and Trigg’s zits—these are the little black specks.

 If you don’t clean these off your cat’s chin, they can get infected, turning into what humans more readily recognize acne white heads (as shown above).
 Yes, cats get acne.
 Usually it is just on the chin and it isn’t all that uncommon.